stellarskylark/website/joy.md

   "When I grow up /
   I will be tall enough to reach the branches /
   That I have to reach to climb the trees you get to climb when you're grown up."
+* In "Stay I Pray You" from *Anastasia*.
+  "Hard and sweet and bitter to leave it all /
+  I'll bless my homeland 'til I die."

 # Elsewhere
 * In the opening of *Legend of Zelda: Breath of the Wild*,